 What Credentials Do K Health Providers Hold?

 K Health’s medical team consists of board-certified doctors and nurse practitioners.
 According to the company, their providers are equipped to treat a range of medical and mental health conditions, including depression and anxiety.
-However, their providers are trained in primary care, not psychiatry.
+For the most part, their providers are trained in primary care, not psychiatry.

 How Am I Matched With a Provider on K Health?

-K Health matches you with a provider that is licensed in your state within approximately an hour of initiating a visit.
-The first provider available will be assigned to you.
+K Health matches you with the first provider available that is licensed in your state within about an hour of initiating a visit.
+You aren’t guaranteed to meet with the same provider at future check-ins.

 Can I Choose a New Provider with K Health?